THS-International/website/src/markdown-pages/faq.md

           have a fee?
   - category: Attending the Events
     questions:
+      - description: 'Yes, we will not accept any drop-ins.'
+        title: Do I have to have signed up to the event to attend?
       - description: >-
           Usually one or two days before the event you will receive an e-mail from us.
 This one is sent to the e-mail address you used in our signup